elkirkmo/sltrib-plus/readme.md

 <h2>Overview</h2>
 <i>An extension to update and beautify the reading experience of SLTrib.com - a fine news organization</i>

-<p>This is a chrome extension that cleans up the design of
+<p>This is a chrome extension that cleans up the design of the Salt Lake Tribune website.
+It also opens links by default in single page mode.
+Other fixes are coming.

 <h2>Installation</h2>